Producing Muriel's Wedding

-Lynda House, producer of Muriel’s Wedding, visited the NFSA in December 2014 to help celebrate the 20th anniversary of the film and launch the online exhibition, Muriel’s Wedding: Renewing Our Vows.
+Lynda House, producer of Muriel’s Wedding, visited the NFSA in December 2014 to help celebrate the 20th anniversary of the film and launch the online Muriel's Wedding collection.
 Watch excerpts from her Q&A with Meg Labrum (above) before a screening of the film at the NFSA.

 Below is the transcript of an interview with Lynda conducted by Miguel Gonzalez at the NFSA in December 2014.